Snowy Range Taxi, LLC

 Laramie is a small college town of about 32,000 people (as of the most recent estimate), situated on a high plain between the Laramie Mountains to the east, and the Snowy Range Mountains to the west.
 The Laramie River runs directly through town, dividing "main" Laramie from what is known as 'West Laramie".
 Laramie is a major stop on the Interstate 80 corridor, just 45 minutes or so from the state capital of Cheyenne and under an hour from Ft.
 Collins, Colorado.
-Denver, CO and Casper, WY are just a couple of hours away.
+Denver, CO and Casper, WY are also just a couple of hours away.

 We have typically bitterly cold, windy, and dry winters, with subzero temperatures not uncommon.
 Spring is much wetter, unpredictable, and often brings heavy snows.
 Laramie routinely gets closed in during winter and spring snow events due to low visibility, drifting/blowing snow, high winds, and black ice on all the roads in and out of town.
-Keep in mind weather-related road closures are frequent during these times of year.
+Keep in mind weather-related road closures and flight delays/cancellations are frequent during these times of year.
 Summers, by contrast, are warm but not hot; early to midsummer is often rainy/stormy.
 Late summer and fall are typically very dry.

 Laramie is a hugely popular destination for anglers, with plenty of fishing opportunities.
-Not only does the Laramie river offer trout fishing, but the immediate surrounding plains have several world-class trout lakes.
+Not only does the Laramie river offer outstanding trout fishing, but the immediate surrounding plains have several world-class trout lakes.
 Additionally, there are three fishable lakes in Curt Gowdy State Park to the east, and nearly a hundred fishable lakes in and around the Medicine Bow National Forest and Snowy Range Scenic Byway (in the mountains to the west).
 Hunting is hugely popular in the Snowy Range as well.

 Hiking, mountain biking, skiing, snowmobiling, outdoor photography, and various other recreational opportunities are also plentiful in the mountains all around our community.
 Curt Gowdy State Park is a highly recommended destination, as is the Snowy Range Ski Area.